daveschumaker/nodeEbot/README.md

 Once that's done, the bot is **almost** ready to go.
 You can modify a few other settings that influence how chatty the bot is, how often it will interact with other users or use random hashtags and emojis.

+In order to run the bot, I use the _[forever](https://www.npmjs.com/package/forever)_ npm package.
+This allows us to automatically restart the server in case of a crash, as well as force restart the server in order to reload the Twitter stream (added in v 0.1.2).

 ## Source material

 The one last thing that you'll need to do is give it some source material to generate text from.
 I use source material my own Twitter archive.